smithblack-0/ScheduleAnything/documentation/user_guide.md

 All examples follow this convention.

+## Navigation

+- See [builtin schedules.md](builtin_schedules.md) for complete API reference of builtin schedules with mathematical formulas
+- See [Infrastructure](infrastructure.md) for complete API references of the syncronous schedules and helpers.
+- Read the [README](README.md) for installation and quick start.

 ---
+## What is a Schedule?

+The term 'Schedule' as defined in this library is the same as in Canonical PyTorch: A multiplier that is applied to an initial hyperparameter.
+PyTorch schedulers work by computing a **multiplier** λ(t) that gets applied to initial parameter values:

+$$
+\text{value}(t) = \text{initial\_hyperparameter\_value} \times \lambda(t)
+$$

+To maintain maximal compatibility, we adopt PyTorch's conventions.

+**This means schedules set λ(t), NOT absolute values.**

+When you specify `warmup_to_value=1.0` and `anneal_to_value=0.1`, you're defining the multiplier curve.
+If your parameter starts at 0.001, the actual values will be 0.001 → 0.0001.

+**If you want absolute behavior, make sure to initialize new schedule hyperparameters to 1.0**

+---
 ## Built-In Schedules

 The library provides 13 pre-configured schedules covering common curve shapes.
 All work on any optimizer parameter via the `schedule_target` argument (defaults to `'lr'`).
+Adding more schedules to the synchronous schedule list allows scheduling multiple things at once on different parameters.
+For reasons that shall be explained shortly, you should still use a SynchronousSchedule even when only scheduling one object.

 ### Quick Example
 ```python
 import torch.nn as nn
 from torch.optim import AdamW